YehudaKremer/msix/doc/context_menu_configuration.md

 | `dll_path` | N/A                   | Path of your context menu dll                         | `C:\Users\user\Desktop\Projects\ContextMenu.dll`  |
 | `items`    | N/A                   | List of context menu item                             |                                                   |

+> [!NOTE]\
-> ***Note***: **Configuring context menu with command line arguments not supported.
+> **Configuring context menu with command line arguments not supported.
 So if you don't want to include context menu in to your msix package, you can use `skip-context-menu` argument.
 This will skip context menu configuration.
 Can be helpful in CI.**

 ### Item structure